contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 }
 ```

 Now we are ready to print the binary search tree.
-Below is the node_print method, which will be followed by it being broken down.
+Below is the node\_print method, which is followed with an explanation.
 ```c
 void node_print(ac_pool_t *pool, node_t *root) {
   if (!root)